pdurbin/blog.greptilian.com/content/posts/2024-11-09-ollama-enchanted-open-web-ui-and-zed.md

 publishDate: 2020-01-01
 featured_image: /images/ollama.svg
 ---
-Listening to the [JS Party](https://changelog.com/jsparty/343) episode about Jerod Santo's tool box motivated me to finally get Ollama working properly.
+Listening to the JS Party [episode](https://changelog.com/jsparty/343) about Jerod Santo's tool box motivated me to finally get Ollama working properly.

 I had already played around with Ollama when I gave my friend Slava's [datachat](https://github.com/gdcc/datachat) a whirl.
-In that case, per the README, I spun up a Docker image and ran the following to pull the 4-5 GB in:
+In that case, per the README, I spun up a Docker image and ran the following to pull the 4-5 GB model in:

 ```
 docker exec -it ollama /bin/bash